-The Company will grant the underwriters a 45-day option from the date of Proposed Public Offering to purchase up to 2,610,000 additional Units to cover over-allotments, if any, at the Proposed Public Offering price less the underwriting discounts and commissions.
+The Company will grant the underwriters a 45-day option from the date of Proposed Public Offering to purchase up to 2,250,000 additional Units to cover over-allotments, if any, at the Proposed Public Offering price less the underwriting discounts and commissions.

-The underwriters will be entitled to a cash underwriting discount of \$3,480,000 in the aggregate, payable upon the closing of the Proposed Public Offering.
-If the over-allotment is exercised, the amount of the cash underwriting discount in excess of \$3,480,000 will be added to the deferred fee described below.
-In addition, the underwriters will be entitled to a deferred fee of \$5,220,000 in the aggregate (or \$6,525,000 in the aggregate if the underwriters' over-allotment option is exercised in full).
+The underwriters will be entitled to a cash underwriting discount of \$0.20 per Unit, or \$3,000,000 in the aggregate (or \$3,450,000 in the aggregate if the underwriters' over-allotment option is exercised in full), payable upon the closing of the Proposed Public Offering.
+In addition, the underwriters will be entitled to a deferred fee of \$0.30 per Unit, or \$4,500,000 in the aggregate (or \$5,175,000 in the aggregate if the underwriters' over-allotment option is exercised in full).
 The deferred fee will become payable to the underwriters from the amounts held in the Trust Account solely in the event that the Company completes a Business Combination, subject to the terms of the underwriting agreement.